Korner - Home Security Anyone Can Use and Everyone Can Afford

-Our window and door sensors, or Tags, stick easily to your door or window.
+Our 1-piece window and door sensors, or Tags, stick easily to your door or window.
 No aligning or messing around with old-fashioned 2-piece sensors!

 The corner-piece of our patent-pending innovation - The Tag.
 It uses an combination of sensors that allows a slick one-piece design which, compared to the traditional two-piece sensors, works better, simplifies installation and enables an entirely new design ethos:

 - Looks better - Our unique design consumes less power, which permits smaller batteries, and a smaller Tag.
 And it's one piece, no more fumbling with pairing and aligning.
 And its contoured shape blends nicely with the surrounding frame!

 - Works better - We more effectively discern between vibrations and actual entry, so less false alarms!

 - Applies more easily - Stick them snugly into the corner of a door or window.
 Then pop them off and put them in your pocket when you move!

 Once an intrusion is detected, two things will happen:

 - The Stick will let out a piercing screech to ward off the intruder and alert you if you are in your home (i.e. sleeping)

 - You will instantly receive an alert on your smartphone app that will include two buttons: one to call the police, the other to forward the alert to your friends, family and neighbors.